Philosophy

 Our society is riven by deep and troubling moral controversies.
 Examines some of these controversies in the context of current arguments and leading theoretical positions.
 Possible topics include abortion, physician-assisted suicide, capital punishment, sexuality, the justifiability of terrorism, and the justice of war.

 Explores contemporary issues of gender and race.
 Possible topics include the social construction of race and gender, implicit bias, racial profiling, pornography, the gender wage gap, affirmative action, race and incarceration, transgender issues, and reparations for past harms.
 Readings drawn from philosophy, legal studies, and the social sciences.
-(Same as: GSWS 1321)
+This course originates in Philosophy and is crosslisted with: Gender Sexuality and Women St. (Same as: GSWS 1321)

 Tragedy is arguably the most philosophical of art forms.
 Examines philosophical questions distinctly raised by tragedy -- questions concerning the nature of the cosmos, the place of human within the cosmos, suffering, nihilism, moral responsibility, and the components of a flourishing life.
 Aims to engage with the works of the great Greek tragedians Aeschylus, Sophocles, and Euripides in consultation with the philosophical theories of Aristotle, Hume, Nietzsche, Bernard Williams, Donald Davidson, and Martha Nussbaum, among others.